RunestoneInteractive/runestoneinteractive.github.io/source/directives/activecode.rst

       Try some other changes and see what happens (maybe change a few of the colors or make the level 2).
       If you ever want to go back to the original example, simply reload the page in the browser.
-      One of the great things about activecode is that you can experiment as much as you want.
+      One of the great things about ``activecode`` is that you can experiment as much as you want.
       This can be very helpful as you are learning to program.

       .. literalinclude:: ac_examples/activecode_ex4-fractal.txt
          :language: rst

-   .. tab:: Run It
+   .. tab:: Try It

       .. include:: ac_examples/activecode_ex4-fractal.txt